AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex6.md

 ## Exercise 18.6.6 - Activation payload for a known profile

-In the previous exercises we did activations for anonymous profiles, as a result only the **ECID** was included as part of teh identity map in the activation payload delivered to our azure event hub function.
-In this last exercise we will take a look at the activation paylaod for an known profile.
+In the previous exercises we did activations for anonymous profiles, as a result only the **ECID** was included as part of the identity map in the activation payload delivered to our azure event hub function.
+In this last exercise we will take a look at the activation payload for an known profile.

 Close you browser and open Luma Telco again in an incognito window.